kmarkley/Indigo-Timed-Devices/README.md

 These devices track the state of a single device or variable, but only change state after the tracked entity state has ***persisted*** for a defined period of time.

+Once configured, these devices are just ON or OFF to reflect the delayed/confirmed state of some other device or variable (eliminating the need for possibly several cancel-delayed-action actions).

 An obvious example is the if you want to track if a door has been left open (or closed), but ignore the door being opened (or closed) momentarily.

 #### Lockout Timer devices

 These devices track a single device or variable and change state immediately when the tracked entity changes, but will ***lockout*** (ignore) subsequent changes for a user-defined period of time.

+Once configured, these devices are just ON or OFF to reflect the state of some other device or variable, but are guaranteed not to change more often than some pre-set period of time (allowing your triggered actions to complete before, say, reversing themselves).

 Not sure there is an obvious example for this, but I do find it useful in a few situations, especially when I don't want on/off triggers to fire too close together.